Nursing Strike: What to Do When Your Baby Refuses to Nurse

 Changes in Taste or Smell

-Babies are quite sensitive to changes.
+Babies are sensitive to changes in your scent or milk flavor.
 If you’ve recently used a new soap, deodorant, or lotion, your baby might notice the difference in your smell and become hesitant to nurse.

 Similarly, eating strong-flavored foods or hormonal changes (like getting your period or becoming pregnant) can change the taste of your milk, which your baby might not like.